+- 8.2 Rules of Order.
+City Council meetings shall be governed by Rosenberg's Rules of Order except as otherwise provided by this Manual.
+Unless otherwise required by state law or City ordinance, decisions of the Council shall be made by a majority of members present and voting.
+The Mayor may impose additional reasonable procedural rules not inconsistent with Rosenberg's Rules of Order and the provisions of this Manual, unless objected to by a majority of Councilmembers present.

-- 8.4 Order of Business.
+- 8.3 Order of Business.
 The order of agenda items for regular Council meetings is as follows:

 - 1. Call to Order

 - 2. Pledge of Allegiance

 - 3. Roll Call

 - 4. Closed Session Report

 - 5. Ceremonial Items

+- 6. Postponements and Orders of the Day

-- 6. Oral Communications (public comment on non-agenda matters)
+- 7. Oral Communications (public comment on non-agenda matters)

-- 7. Consent Calendar
+- 8. Consent Calendar

-- 8. Public Hearings
+- 9. Public Hearings

-- 9. Action Calendar
+- 10. Action Calendar

+- 11. Items Removed from the Consent Calendar

-- 10. Council Reports and Comments
+- 12. Council Reports and Comments

-- 11. City Manager Report
+- 13. City Manager Report

+- 14. Oral Communications (continued)

-- 12. Informational Items
+- 15. Informational Items

+- 16. Council and Staff Comments and the Future Agenda Items

-- 13. Adjournment
+- 17. Adjournment

 Oral communications shall be limited to 30 minutes.
-Additional speakers wishing to comment on non-agenda items may be given time to speak at the end of the agenda.
+Additional speakers wishing to comment on non-agenda items may be given time to speak at the end of the agenda, after the City Manager's report.
 In the absence of an objection made by a majority of Councilmembers present and voting, the Mayor may modify the order of business to facilitate the fair and efficient conduct of Council meetings.

-8.5 Consent Calendar.
+8.4 Consent Calendar.